 Introduction – Mitigating Risk, Compressing Schedule, Reducing Waste

 The construction sector has historically lagged behind other industries in adopting new technology, its inefficiencies and wastage is well documented over numerous studies and research reports.
 One prominent study of 318 global megaprojects (capital costs exceeding US$1 bn) by Independent Projects Analysis Inc. concluded that a staggering 65% were deemed to be failures’.
 These inefficiencies and wastage have prompted governments and project sponsors to mandate change and force the industry to embrace new technologies.
 Consequently many in the architectural, engineering and construction (‘AEC’) industry are adopting new technologies, workflows, and partnering with progressive subcontractors.
 This is becoming even more critical when complex projects are won on fine margins and embracing best practices is crucial to profitability and success.

-The use of 3-D BIM modelling is not new, and its wide adoption by the AEC industry in recent years has led to material reductions in site rectification, rework and overall wastage.
+The use of 3-D BIM modeling is not new, and its wide adoption by the AEC industry in recent years has led to material reductions in site rectification, rework and overall wastage.
 However, its benefits are not being fully realised as many firms still don’t appreciate the risks and continue to persist with traditional workflows and practices.
 As a global Building Information Modeling (‘BIM’) and detailing firm, BDS VirCon has worked with a wide variety of clients including owners, engineers, general contractors, EPCM firms and fabricators on commercial and industrial projects.
 This paper explores innovative, proven BIM workflows that significantly improved the success of the projects that we worked on.